-By Will Reason
+Blog #1 by Will Reason

 Few of the shoppers who congregate each weekend at the Stop & Shop® just off of Truman Parkway are aware that mere yards from where they’ve parked snakes a band of wild river, hiding its meandering course from the prying eyes of civilization.

 It is difficult to describe my awe, having just stepped from the sunny refuge of the Martini Shell parking lot, upon entering such a shadowy and untamed slice of wilderness.
 Here, tree boughs hang precipitously over the water.
 Sunlight filters in, dappled by bright green leaves.
 High banks block off the sights and sounds of a world left behind.
 The illusion isn’t perfect.

 Unfortunately, I paddled past some trash, sometimes just a plastic bag or an old toy, sometimes something more unsightly, like the large two-piece beer cooler someone had tossed haphazardly on the river bank.
 At one point, I pushed my paddle into the water, only to feel it rebound powerfully from what was unmistakably a tire.